 What is a Cat A fit-out?

-Cat A refers to a basic landlord/developer/investor fit-out that is designed to prepare a building ready for an end-user client e.g. a tenant/business.
+A Cat A fit out refers to the basic finishing of an interior space often carried out by a landlord/developer/investor to prepare a building ready for an end-user client e.g. a tenant/business.
 It is inhabitable and will resemble more of a blank canvas – a white box, meaning that while it will have lighting, flooring and walls; it will otherwise be empty and will need to be furnished with tables, chairs, electrical appliances, etc. before you can start using it as a workspace.

 What does a typical Cat A fit-out include?